jimblandy/context-switch/README.md

 -   You will run out of memory map areas.
 Each thread has its own stack, with an unmapped guard page at the low end to catch stack overflows.
 There seem to be other constraints as well.
 In practice, this seems to work for 50000
-    workers:
+    tasks:

         $ sudo sysctl vm.max_map_count=200000

-With these changes made, I was able to run thread-brigade with 50000 workers.
+With these changes made, I was able to run `thread-brigade` with 50000 tasks.